-- (B) Exemptions: The following are exempt from the application of this section: - a) The repair and maintenance of existing communications towers and antennas. - b) Antennas used solely for the residential household television and radio reception. - c) Lawful or approved use existing prior to the effective date of this section (July 2, 2002).

-(C) Application and Site Plan Requirements:
+- (B) Exemptions: The following are exempt from the application of this section: - 1.
+The repair and maintenance of existing communications towers and antennas. - 2.
+Antennas used solely for the residential household television and radio reception. - 3.
+Lawful or approved use existing prior to the effective date of this section (July 2, 2002). - (C) Application and Site Plan Requirements: